-From the PV-thinking perspective, a cyclone may be conceptualized as the amalgamation of different PV anomalies.
-In this framework, we implemented into WRF, and applied, an online diagnostic to 100 simulations of the most intense systems that occurred during a 10-year period, from 2008 to 2017.
-This diagnostic decomposed PV into different components, each related to a parametrized physical process, and enabled piecewise PV inversion to provide further insights into the role of different processes in cyclone development.
+From the PV-thinking perspective, a cyclone may be conceptualised as the amalgamation of different PV anomalies.
+In this framework, we implemented an online diagnostic into WRF and applied it to 100 simulations of the most intense systems that occurred during a 10-year period, from 2008 to 2017.
+This diagnostic decomposed PV into different components, each related to a parameterised physical process, and enabled piecewise PV inversion to provide further insights into the role of different processes in cyclone development.

-Our first objective aimed at quantifying the relative contribution of different processes to the PV-structure of Mediterranean cyclones.
-The vertical PV structure of the 100 cyclones showed two main contributions: one in the upper troposphere, related to the intrusion of the PV streamer into the Mediterranean, and one in the lower troposphere, related to the net production of 550 PV due to diabatic processes.
-While the upper-tropospheric anomaly is almost solely composed of the conserved PV tracer $(q{co})$ , the one in the lower troposphere is the outcome of the sum of several contrasting, non-conserved PV tracers.
-More precisely, latent heat release is shown to correspond to a net source of PV from ground level until the mid troposphere, approximately at 500 hPa.
+Our first objective aimed at quantifying the relative contribution of different processes to the PV structure of Mediterranean cyclones.
+The vertical PV structure of the 100 cyclones showed two main contributions: one in the upper troposphere, related to the intrusion of the PV streamer into the Mediterranean, and one in the lower troposphere, related to the net production of PV due to diabatic processes.
+While the upper tropospheric anomaly is almost solely composed of the conserved PV tracer (q{co}) , the one in the lower troposphere is the outcome of the sum of several contrasting, non-conserved PV tracers.
+More precisely, latent heat release is shown to correspond to a net source of PV from the ground level to the mid-troposphere, approximately at 500 hPa.
 This net PV production was shown to be partly counteracted by sink processes related to longwave radiation and turbulent diffusion of temperature.
-Consequently, $q{mp}+q{cu}$ and $q{lw}+q{bl}$ present two vertical profiles 555 almost symmetric about zero.
+Consequently, $q{\rm mp} + q{\rm cu}$ and $q{\rm lw} + q{\rm bl}$ present two vertical profiles that are almost symmetric about zero.
 Eventually, their sum corresponds to a positive PV anomaly at around 850 hPa, i.e. the level where cyclones typically have their maximum intensity in terms of relative vorticity.
 Momentum mixing and frictional forces were shown to have an ambiguous effect on cyclone intensity.
-Indeed, $q{mo}$ was shown to present both negative and positive signs in the lower troposphere though its average contribution over all 100 cyclones was shown to be positive.
-Interestingly, several cases presented exceptionally high qmo values, comparable to the PV produced due to latent heat release.
-Finally, our 560 results showed that qco in the lower atmospheric levels may attain high values close to the mountains.
-Such values pre-exist cyclogenesis and are expected to enhance the amplitude of the local maximum of PV in cyclone centres at 850 hPa, but also to balance negative PV values in the first model levels due to $q{lw}+q{bl}$ .
+Indeed, $q{\rm mo}$ was shown to present both negative and positive signs in the lower troposphere though its average contribution over all 100 cyclones was shown to be positive.
+Interestingly, several cases presented exceptionally high $q{\rm mo}$ values, comparable to the PV produced due to latent heat release.
+Finally, our results showed that q{co} in the lower atmospheric levels may attain high values close to the mountains.
+Such values pre-exist cyclogenesis and are expected not only to enhance the amplitude of the local maximum of PV in cyclone centres at 850 hPa but also to balance negative PV values in the first model levels due to $q{lw} + q{bl}$.